 In 2000, the College awarded its first baccalaureate degree and announced the receipt of its first million dollar gift.
-January 2001 marked the opening of the College's newest residence hall, Keystone Commons, the first new residence hall built on campus since Moffat Hall in 1970.
+January 2001 marked the opening of the College's newest residence hall, Keystone Commons, now known as the Dr. Edward G. and Mrs. Regina Boehm Residence Hall, the first new residence hall built on campus since Moffat Hall in 1970.